jonathanpotts/AbpBootswatchDemo/README.md

 To do this, we will put modified versions of the ABP Basic Theme files that need to be overridden in the **BootswatchDemo.Web** project directory.
 By matching the same directory structure as the ABP Basic Theme, the files in the project will override the built-in ABP Basic Theme files.

-For reference, the source code for the ABP Basic Theme is available on the abpframework/abp GitHub repository under [./modules/basic-theme/src/Volo.Abp.AspNetCore.Mvc.UI.Theme.Basic](https://github.com/abpframework/abp/tree/dev/modules/basic-theme/src/Volo.Abp.AspNetCore.Mvc.UI.Theme.Basic).
+For reference, the source code for the ABP Basic Theme is available in the abpframework/abp GitHub repository under [./modules/basic-theme/src/Volo.Abp.AspNetCore.Mvc.UI.Theme.Basic](https://github.com/abpframework/abp/tree/dev/modules/basic-theme/src/Volo.Abp.AspNetCore.Mvc.UI.Theme.Basic).

 We need to add the following files to the **BootswatchDemo.Web** project directory which are modified from the source code for the ABP Basic Theme: